Midwest Road Trips

 Mickey Mantle’s Steakhouse

 Enjoy a fine dining experience across the street from the ball field.
-Find a chef-created menu with a focus on beef though don’t miss the chef’s seafood appetizer for two featuring the best of the season.
+Find a chef-created menu focusing on beef, though make sure to catch the chef’s seafood appetizer for two featuring the best of the season.

 Located at #7 Mickey Mantle Dr. Open Tuesday to Saturday from 4:30 p.m. to 9 p.m. and 10 p.m. on Friday and Saturday (closed Sunday and Monday).